 Active in the Manitoba Liberal Party, and its leader from 1975 to 1978, he was an unsuccessful candidate in the 1973 general election, 1975 provincial by-election, and 1977 general election.
 He later served as a Puisne Judge on the Manitoba Court of Appeal (1979-2007) after which he reopened a private law practice.
 He was a Liberal candidate again in the 2019 provincial election.

 In 1954, he married schoolteacher Marilyn MacFarlane and they had three children.
-In recognition of his community service, he received a Prix Manitoba Award (1998) and Queen Elizabeth II Golden Jubilee Medal (2002), and he was inducted into the Order of Manitoba (2023).
+In recognition of his community service, he received a Prix Manitoba Award (1998) and a Queen Elizabeth II Golden Jubilee Medal (2002), and he was inducted into the Order of Manitoba (2023).

 Obituary [Allen Richard Huband], Winnipeg Free Press, 26 November 1993, page 49.

 Obituary [Mildred Frances Huband], Winnipeg Free Press, 13 June 2007.